JeffPo's Model Trains Page

 2) Southern Crescent dining car (6-19001)

 3) Lionel Fastrack: straights, curves, cross-overs, switches.
 Need all sizes.
 REALLY need some switches.
+And I REALLY need some track.
+All I have is what has come in various train set purchases.

 4) RR-Track software.
 Looks neat, but too pricey.
 Using freeware right now, which is probably all I need.